Scientists are renaming the ‘gypsy moth’ as part of broader push to root out offensive monikers

 She called the decision to rename the insects a “historic step” and said she hopes to see similar language shifts.

-“We are a people, and we want others around us to see our humanity, our culture and our history” she said.
+“We are a people, and we want others around us to see our humanity, our culture and our history,” she said.

-Ian Hancock, a professor at the University of Texas at Austin and former representative for the Romani people at the United Nations, said in an email that he was pleased by the decision, which was shared Wednesday.
+Ian Hancock, a professor at the University of Texas at Austin and former representative for the Romani people at the United Nations, said he was pleased by the decision, which was shared Wednesday.
 The word “gypsy,’ he explained, was probably associated with the moths and ants because of their “rootlessness.”

-“These all play into one of the stereotypes; in story books we ‘wander’ and ‘roam,’ but as history clearly shows, we were not allowed to stop, and had no choice but to keep moving on,” he wrote.
+“These all play into one of the stereotypes; in story books we ‘wander’ and ‘roam,’ but as history clearly shows, we were not allowed to stop, and had no choice but to keep moving on,” he wrote in an email.

-Stelzig said that the conversation about renaming the moth had come up before but that the ESA received its first formal request to change the name around October.
+Stelzig said the conversation about renaming the moth had come up before, but the ESA received its first formal request to change the name around October.

 The society’s Better Common Names Project will take community input and consider making appropriate changes.
-The ESA governing board approved new policies for naming insects in March that “bar names referencing ethnic or racial groups and names that might stoke fear” and “discourage geographic references, particularly for invasive species.”
+The ESA governing board in March approved new policies for naming insects that “bar names referencing ethnic or racial groups and names that might stoke fear” and “discourage geographic references, particularly for invasive species.”

-The entomologist who named the lesser-known of the two insects in question, the ant known as Aphaenogaster araneoides, told The Washington Post that he was relieved to hear that the name was being stripped from the ESA’s database, which identifies more than 2,000 species.
+The entomologist who named the lesser-known of the two insects in question — the ant known as Aphaenogaster araneoides — told The Washington Post that he was relieved to hear that the name was being stripped from the ESA’s database, which identifies more than 2,000 species.

 Terry McGlynn, who has been studying this species for more than 20 years, wrote a blog post in 2019 titled: “Fixing a racist common name that I coined.”